Last Updated on December 6, 2020 by Scott Shetler

 Other artists who should be in contention in various fields include Dua Lipa, the Highwomen, Halsey, the 1975, Luke Combs, Bob Dylan, Travis Scott, Drake, Jason Isbell & the 400 Unit, and Brittany Howard.

-Artists Who Will Be Contenders at the 63rd Annual Grammys If They Release New Music
+Artists Who Would Be Contenders at the 63rd Annual Grammys If They Release New Music

 Adele is always the elephant in the room when it comes to early Grammy predictions.
-The Grammy darling is slated to release an album in 2020, which would make her the big favorite to appear in the Album of the Year category, which she has already won twice.
+The Grammy darling was slated to release an album in 2020, which would make her the big favorite to appear in the Album of the Year category, which she has already won twice.
 However, the eligibility deadline passed and she did not release any music.

 Beyonce and Rihanna are the other big names in this discussion.
 After faithfully releasing new music every year for a lengthy stretch, RiRi has gone quiet.
 Her Army is dying to hear something new from her in 2020, but it doesn’t look like it will happen.
 After The Lion King, it’s about time for Beyonce to drop a new project as well.
 Bey did appear on Megan Thee Stallion’s “Savage Remix,” which will earn nods in the rap categories at the very least.

-Other artists who would become immediate 2021 Grammy nominee contenders if they release new music include Frank Ocean, Kendrick Lamar, Coldplay, and Bruno Mars.
+Other artists who would’ve become immediate 2021 Grammy nominee contenders if they had released new music include Frank Ocean, Kendrick Lamar, Coldplay, and Bruno Mars.
 Oh well… perhaps we’ll see them at the 2022 Grammys!